Real Estate Agent Fees in ACT

 Negotiating fees with agents

-Don't have the time or enough information to start interviewing agents?
+Don't have the time to start interviewing agents?

 Final cost tips

-It’s common for a real estate contract to state that the commission payable is unconditional once the sale is complete, which is when contracts have been exchanged.
-This means that you will be liable for the commission even if the sale falls through prior to settlement, so it's recommended that the buyer’s deposit is at least the figure of your agent’s commission so you don't end up out of pocket.
+It’s important to be wary of unconditional commission, it can be common for a real estate agent’s contract to state that the commission payable is unconditional once the sale is complete.
+This means that after contracts have been exchanged you’re still liable to pay commission, even if the worst happens and the sale falls through before the final settlement takes place.
+To cover yourself, make sure that the buyer’s deposit is at least equivalent to the figure of your agent’s unconditional commission.
+Be sure to talk to your agent about their policy.

-A GST figure of 10% is required for all real estate transactions, and this will be in addition to any real estate agent commission charged.
+A GST figure of 10% is required on all real estate transactions.
+This is in addition to any commission charged by your agent.

 Other selling costs to consider

-You should put aside about $800 for these costs.
+Be sure to put aside approximately $800 for these costs.

-Ready to find agents and crunch the numbers?
-It takes just two minutes to search, analyse and compare real estate agents online with OpenAgent.
-Just enter your postcode or suburb below to compare your local real estate agents now.
+Are you ready to find real estate agents and crunch the numbers?
+Just enter your postcode or suburb below to find real estate agents in your area now.

-You can also refine your search by using our SmartSearch tool, which uses your answers to questions to intelligently match your needs to the most suitable agents.
+You can also refine your search by using our SmartSearch tool, which uses answers to a short quiz to intelligently match your needs to the most suitable agents.